Belo Horizonte: Brazilian empire and republic

 In 1906 the name was changed to Belo Horizonte, which translates to "Beautiful Horizon" in English.
 The city's name is derived from the surrounding Curral del Rey Mountains, which create a visually striking, hilly ridge that appears as a "beautiful horizon" when viewed from the city.
 At that time, the city was experiencing a considerable industrial expansion that increased its commercial and service sectors.
 From its very beginning, the city's original plan prohibited workers from living inside the urban area, which was defined by Avenida do Contorno (a long avenue that goes around the city's central areas).
 Reserved for government workers (hence the name of the trendy neighbourhood "Funcionários"), and bringing about an accelerated occupation outside the city's area well provided with infrastructure since its very beginning.
-Obviously, the city's original planners did not count on its ongoing population growth, which proved especially intense in the last 20 years of the 20th century.
+Naturally, the city's original planners did not count on its ongoing population growth, which proved especially intense in the last 20 years of the 20th century.

 In the 1940s a young Oscar Niemeyer designed the Pampulha Neighbourhood to great acclaim, a commission he got thanks to then-mayor and soon-to-be-president Juscelino Kubitschek.
 These two men are largely responsible for the wide avenues, large lakes, parks, and jutting skylines that characterize the city today.
 A 1949 American government film favorably reviewed the planning and building of the city.

 Belo Horizonte is fast becoming a regional center of commerce.
 The Latin American research and development center of Google, situated in Belo Horizonte, was responsible for the management and operation of the former social networking website Orkut.
 It continues to be a trendsetter in the arts, particularly where music, literature, architecture, and the avant garde are concerned.